Fragments of a Landscape

 The images depict ‘openings’ representing metaphorical windows into the unknown, designed to create a feeling reminiscent of a first encounter with somewhere unfamiliar and new.

-W700mm x H1200mm Plastic milk cartons, cut and partially moulded, wire, stitch.
+W700mm x H1200mm Wings made from plastic milk cartons, cut and partially moulded, wire, stitch.
 Lit with a single spotlight.

 When I think of home II